 Heart Rate Monitor

 Tracking a clients heart rate is useful for monitoring their intensity, and estimating the calorie expenditure of a given exercise.
 They are extremely motivational and great for ensuring clients are getting there most out their interval training.
 Especially if the cardio is delivered out of the traditional gym environment.
 A basic model with watch and telemetry belt (which I recommend for accuracy), will set you back just £20-£30.
+Personally I use Polar as my preferred brand but they are a lot more expensive so if you are just starting out with heart rate training then perhaps try a cheaper model first like the one below.

 Boxing Mitts and Focus Pads